-The Ministry’s 'Preventing Falls from Height' campaign is part of the Construction Sector Action Plan.
+WorkSafe New Zealand's 'Preventing Falls from Height' campaign is part of the Construction Sector Action Plan.
 It aims to reduce harm by raising awareness about the safe use of ladders and safe working on roofs.

 These Preventing Falls from Height web pages give information about how to work safely at height including best practice guidelines and factsheets.